Summary Of All Florida Case Law About Car Brakes Where Someone Was Injured.

 What Do These Cases Tell A Victim?

 These brake failure cases make it clear that an injury victim must prove, using credible admissible evidence, all elements of negligence to prevail with a claim.
-Also, these cases show how defense attorneys will use the rules of civil procedure, by filing Motions for Directed Verdict (at trial) and Motions for Summary Judgment (before trial begins), to get a judgment entered in favor of their client.
+Also, these cases show how defense attorneys will use the rules of civil procedure, by filing Motions for Directed Verdict (at trial) and Motions for Summary Judgment (before the trial begins), to get a judgment entered in favor of their client.

 For more on the elements of a negligence claim, read: Negligence Lawsuits in Florida.